-The two larger photos to the right show a blow up of the marked 200 millimeter section of the same sample.
+Here are shown a few data examples from Itrax Core Scanner.
+These data are from analysis of a section of a marine sediment core from the Arctic,and give an idea of the level of accuracy and detail of core data that can be gathered in short time .
+The photos were recorded with Itrax Core Scanner.
+The two photos show the same 200 millimeter long sediment section.
 In the left one of these, two element profiles in Red and Blue are overlaid on the photo, showing the variation of Silica (Si) concentration along the sample as determined in two consecutive scans.
 The Si concentration is on average roughly 10%.
-The rightmost photo shows the same sample section, here with two Manganese (Mn) profiles overlaid.
+The right photo shows the same sample section, here with two Manganese (Mn) profiles overlaid.
 The two Mn profiles were registred during the same two scans as for Si.
 Together they give an idea of the level of reproducibility for light as well as heavier elements, when scaning with one second of measuring time per point.
 The Mn concentration is on average roughly 0.07% (700 PPM).
-The beam size and step was 0.2 millimeter.
-The elements that were determined simultaneously in this sample scan were Al, Si, S, Cl, K, Ca, Ti, V, Cr, Mn, Fe, Ni, Cu, Zn, As, Br, Rb, Sr, Zr, Ba, La and Pb (only Si and Mn shown).
-These measurement were conducted with an Itrax Core scanner equipped with our top-of the-line XRF offering a count rate of up to 300.000 x-ray photon counts per second.
+The elements that were determined simultaneously in one scan were Al, Si, S, Cl, K, Ca, Ti, V, Cr, Mn, Fe, Ni, Cu, Zn, As, Br, Rb, Sr, Zr, Ba, La and Pb (only Si and Mn shown).
+Imprints from the Magnetic Susceptibility measurement appear as circular marks on the sample surface, while Itrax optical, radiographic and XRF analyses do not touch the surface during analysis.These measurement were conducted with an Itrax Core scanner equipped with our top-of the-line XRF offering a count rate of up to 300.000 x-ray photon counts per second, thereby offering very fast and at the same time presice analyses.
 Please click this link to open a larger sample image in a separate window Core material with courtesy of Dr. Richard Gyllencreutz, Stockholm University.
 From IODP Expedition LOMROG III 2012, Lomonosov ridge, off Greenland.
 Sampled at 4228 meters depth.